Electric assist cargo bike with weather protection to be tested in Gothenburg

 The city of Gothenburg has more than 2 000 motor vehicles in its fleet.
 The new cargo bikes equipped with electric assist will complement these, with the objective of replacing motor vehicles for short business trips, and thereby contribute to Gothenburg becoming a greener, more attractive city.
-When a car trip is replaced with a cycle trip, space is freed up, noise levels goes down, air quality improves, and the potential collision forces are reduced.
+When a car trip is replaced with a cycle trip, space is freed up, noise levels go down, air quality improves, and the potential collision forces are reduced.

 The ten cargo bikes are part of the Elmob project, in which academia, the private sector, and the city of Gothenburg are cooperating to develop, test, and demonstrate electrified, shared mobility solutions.
-Users of the cargo bikes, named Armadillo, will be, for example, environmental inspectors, janitors, white collar employees at housing companies, a bike courier company, and the city’s own courier service.
+Users of the cargo bikes, named Armadillo, will be, for example, environmental inspectors, janitors, white-collar employees at housing companies, a bike courier company, and the city’s own courier service.
 Two different versions are being tested in the project: one with room for a passenger and one with a 1 m3 lockable box.
 All Armadillos will be equipped with weather protection for the driver.

 – We look forward to testing the bike in all weather situations, and we anticipate reaching our destinations as fast, or faster with this bike than with a car.
-Through this project, we will also help foster a cleaner, healthier environment, say Lena Molund-Tunborn from Poseidon.
+Through this project, we will also help foster a cleaner, healthier environment, says Lena Molund-Tunborn from Poseidon.

 – To participate in the Elmob project gives us a great opportunity to test a full weather protection for the Armadillo in different applications, both technically and from a user perspective, say Johan Erlandsson from Velove.

-The cargo bikes are part of a pre-series production batch and are developed by Gothenburg-based company Velove in co-operation with dutch bicycle engineers.
+The cargo bikes are part of a pre-series production batch and are developed by Gothenburg-based company Velove in co-operation with Dutch bicycle engineers.
 The assembly plant is in Gothenburg.